nutjane/ApartmentOperationReport/README.md

 A program that reads data about apartment operation and generates graphical reports using Java and DynamicReports library.
 This program involves reading files and generating reports.

-This program is a second-year (sophomore) project of
+This program is a second-year (sophomore) project of ITCS208 Object Oriented Programming deveploed by
 - 5688043 Mr.Nut Janekitiworapong
 - 5688196 Ms.Peeraya Thanomboon
 - 5688260 Mr.Panupong Matankarat